zackev/fee-dash/README.md

 2. View and update employee list and attendance.
 3. Data is processed with PHP and stored in backend.

-## Screenshots
-_Add screenshots here if available to show key features._

 ## Installation (Optional - for local PHP)
 1. Clone the repo.
 2. Run with local server (e.g., XAMPP or MAMP).